MP for Aberdeenshire North and Moray East

 Shadow SNP Spokesperson (Environment, Food and Rural Affairs)

-Seamus Logan is the SNP MP for Aberdeenshire North and Moray East, elected in July 2024.
-He serves as Shadow SNP Spokesperson for Environment, Food and Rural Affairs and Health and Social Care, and in Parliament he sat on the Public Office (Accountability) Bill committee in late 2025.
+Seamus Logan is a Scottish National Party (SNP) Member of Parliament for Aberdeenshire North and Moray East, first elected in July 2024.
+He serves as the SNP's Shadow Spokesperson for Environment, Food and Rural Affairs, and Health and Social Care, and has sat on a Public Office Accountability Bill committee.

-Declared financial interests include four items: two visits outside the UK, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous item.
+Declared financial interests include visits outside the UK (two entries), gifts, benefits and hospitality from UK sources (one entry), and miscellaneous interests (one entry).

 Generated 21 February 2026